The Barrett Sisters: DeLois Barrett Campbell

 The eldest Barrett sister, DeLois Barrett Campbell (March 12, 1926 – August 2, 2011), began her career as the lead singer of the world-famous Roberta Martin Singers while still in high school in the 1940s.
 As a member of The Roberta Martin Singers, DeLois traveled around the United States and the world singing for the Lord, but she soon placed her career on hold to start her family.
 DeLois became a mother and a pastor's wife.
 She later returned to singing and continued until 2009, when medical problems deprived her of her singing voice.

 Billie Barrett GreenBey and Rodessa Barrett Porter

 Meanwhile, Billie Barrett GreenBey and Rodessa Barrett Porter became wives and mothers.
 Billie had become a soloist, and Rodessa had become a songwriter and choir director in Gary, Indiana.

 Billie Barrett-GreenBey was born on August 28, 1928, and died on February 28, 2020.

 Rodessa (December 15, 1930 – December 16, 2024) was the last living sister after the deaths of DeLois in 2011 and Billie in 2020.
 DeLois had her last annual birthday concert celebration at First Church of Deliverance in Chicago, that included performances with her sisters Billie and Rodessa.
-She had been wheelchair bound for years, had battled arthritis and other health issues, and lost her voice in late 2009, but she was still present during some of the concerts with a microphone in her.
+She had used a wheelchair for years, had battled arthritis and other health issues, and lost her voice in late 2009, but she was still present during some of the concerts with a microphone on her.
 Rodessa died on December 16, 2024, a day after her 94th birthday.